top of page

 Boston Doula Circle's birth doula package includes these services and benefits:

-–Monthly phone call with your Doula Guru (team contact person)
+• Monthly phone calls with your Doula Guru (team contact person), and unlimited email and text support

-–Attendance at our Meet The Doulas event to get to know all BDC doulas who may be supporting you
+• Attendance at our Meet The Doulas event to get to know all BDC doulas who may be supporting you

-–Assistance with creating your written birth plan
+• Assistance with creating your written birth plan

-–One 2-hour prenatal visit in your home
+• One 2-hour prenatal visit in your home

-–We are on-call for your birth starting from the time that you sign your contract.
+• We are on-call for your birth starting from the time that you sign your contract.
 There are no limits to the dates of your on-call period.

-–For a spontaneous labor, we provide telephone support in early labor, then continuous in-person support from active labor until 1-2 hours after birth
+• Telephone and/or virtual support in early labor, then continuous in-person support from active labor until 1-2 hours after birth

-–One post-birth visit in your home
+• One post-birth visit in your home

 Fees

-Our fee for birth doula services is $2700
+Our fee for birth doula services is $2750

 • You may request a payment plan to spread out our fee.